 This note describes the analysis code used to analyze individual Mott runs as well as further analysis performed outside of the code on multiple runs.
-Choices of cuts in the analysis code and accounting of systematic and statistical sources of error is discussed.
+Choices of cuts in the analysis code and accounting of systematic and statistical sources of error is discussed along with exploration of background and dilution.
 Finally, asymmetries and rates from Runs I and II for a given foil thickness are presented.

-Analysis Code
+Analysis Code Summary